Stephen B. Heintz

-Stephen B. Heintz is an American nonprofit executive and public policy expert.
+Stephen B. Heintz is an American nonprofit executive.
 Since 2001, he has served as president of the Rockefeller Brothers Fund, a family foundation with an endowment of approximately $1.2 billion that advances social change for a more just, sustainable, and peaceful world.
-Heintz coined the term “acupuncture philanthropy” to describe his philanthropic approach of leveraging modest financial assets to trigger larger systemic change on critical issues.
+Heintz coined the term "acupuncture philanthropy" to describe his philanthropic approach of leveraging modest financial assets to trigger larger systemic change on critical issues.

 Early life and education

 In 1974, Heintz graduated magna cum laude from Yale University with a B.A. in American Studies.

 Career

-Heintz began his professional life in public service for the state of Connecticut, starting as the chief of staff to then-senate majority leader Joseph Lieberman in 1974.
-From 1982 to 1988, he served as Connecticut’s Commissioner of the Department of Income Maintenance, responsible for managing the social services programs for low income residents of the state.
-For the next two years, he was Connecticut’s Commissioner of Economic Development.
+Heintz began his professional life working for the state of Connecticut, starting as the chief of staff to then-senate majority leader Joseph Lieberman in 1974.
+From 1982 to 1988, he served as Connecticut's Commissioner of the Department of Income Maintenance, responsible for managing the social services programs for low income residents of the state.
+For the next two years, he was Connecticut's Commissioner of Economic Development.

 Heintz served as executive vice president and chief operating officer for the EastWest Institute from 1990-1997.
 Based in Prague, he managed programs throughout Central and Eastern Europe and the former Soviet Union to help propel civil society development, economic reform, and international security as the bedrock of these burgeoning democracies.
 In 2012, President Bronisław Komorowski of Poland granted him the Officer’s Cross of the Order of Merit of the Republic of Poland for his contributions to building civil society and democratic institutions in Poland.
 The award was presented at the Polish Embassy in 2014.

 After returning the United States, Heintz co-founded Dēmos, a public policy organization that works to reduce political and economic inequality and to broaden citizen engagement in American democracy, and served as its president until 2001.